2015–16 United States network television schedule (daytime)

 The 2015–16 daytime network television schedule for four of the five major English-language commercial broadcast networks in the United States covers the weekday daytime hours from September 2015 to August 2016.
 The schedule is followed by a list per network of returning series, and any series canceled after the 2014–15 season.

+The 2015–16 daytime season marked the final time for Saturday morning kids shows on broadcast television, as it was rebranded to Saturday documentary programming, beginning next season.

 Affiliates fill time periods not occupied by network programs with local or syndicated programming.
 PBS – which offers daytime programming through a children's program block, PBS Kids – is not included, as its member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
 Also not included are stations affiliated with Fox (as the network does not air a daytime network schedule or network news), The CW Plus and MyNetworkTV (as the programming services also do not offer daytime programs of any kind), and Ion Television (as its schedule is composed mainly of syndicated reruns).